 - For potential new participants: You could say something like, “We raised $X last year as a result of our X awesome fundraisers.
 Want to help us reach this year’s goal?”

-Using the data you have readily available offers a more compelling reason for people to get involved in your peer-to-peer campaign.
-By adding this compelling data from past initiatives, you’ll motivate more people to get involved and raise even more.
+Using the data you have readily available offers a more compelling reason for people to get involved in your P2P campaign.
+By adding this data from past initiatives, you’ll motivate more people to get involved and raise even more.
 Your campaign always has the chance to go viral, so be sure you’re giving it the boost it needs.